borntyping/python-riemann-client/README.rst

 |

 A `Riemann <http://riemann.io/>`_ client library and command line tool for Python.
 It supports UDP and TCP transports, queries, and all metric types.
-However, it does not currently support event attributes or a SSL TCP transport.

-The client library aims to provide a simple, minimal API does not require direct interaction with protocol buffers (though it does allow using the protobuf API directly, allowing you to use unsupported features such as event attributes).
-There is also a queued client that can queue events and then send in a single message.
+The client library aims to provide a simple, minimal API does not require direct interaction with protocol buffers.
+There is also a queued client that can queue or batch events and then send them in a single message.

 Usage
 -----